-- Visiting the GI Bill Comparison Tool - Visiting the Public Web Enabled Approval Management System - Contacting your school's School Certifying Official Chad Curley, Director of Financial Aid and VA School Certifying Official 740-245-7278 or ccurley@rio.edu - Chad Curley, Director of Financial Aid and VA School Certifying Official 740-245-7278 or ccurly@rio.edu - Jeremy Heffernan, Financial Aid Advisor and VA School Certifying Official 740-245-7278 or jheffernan@rio.edu
+- Visiting the GI Bill Comparison Tool - Visiting the Public Web Enabled Approval Management System - Contacting your school's School Certifying Official Chad Curley, Director of Financial Aid and VA School Certifying Official 740-245-7278 or ccurley@rio.edu

 The University of Rio Grande/Rio Grande Community College (Rio Grande) is committed to providing quality service and guidance to the Servicemembers/Soldiers of the U.S. Armed Forces.
 When a Servicemember/Soldier applies to Rio Grande or expresses interest in attending the institution, they are directed to speak with the Veterans Administration (VA) School Certifying Official (SCO) prior to enrollment.